govinda-kamath/clustering_on_transcript_compatibility_counts/README.md

 See the corresponding folders for analysis code.
 We highly recommend looking at the documentation in the iPython notebooks Trapnell_Analysis.ipynb and Zeisel_Analysis.ipynb.
 Both notebooks go through how we use the code to generate the figures in our paper.

 The figure below compares our TCC clustering pipeline to the conventional cell clustering pipeline.
-Please refer to our manuscript for more details:
+Please refer to our manuscript for more details.

 ![pipeline](https://github.com/govinda-kamath/clustering_on_reads/blob/master/pipeline.png)